 Building a sound property investment strategy – top five considerations

-While it’s true that the uncertainty surrounding Britain’s withdrawal from the EU – paired with an impending General Election and some attention-grabbing tax reforms – has caused many people to take stock of their investment strategies, good opportunities still remain.
+While it’s true that the uncertainty surrounding Britain’s withdrawal from the EU, paired with recent tax reforms, has caused many people to take stock of their investment strategies, good opportunities still remain.

 Especially if you continue to do your homework.

 Whether you’re a seasoned investor or you want to know how to get into property for the first time, having a robust strategy that takes the current (and likely future) conditions of the market into consideration is the first step.

 1. Familiarise yourself with the latest landlord tax reforms

 As mentioned, the landlord tax reforms, which came into force in April 2017, have caused a stir.
 Mortgage interest tax relief will be gradually scaled back to 20% in the next three years, while Capital Gains Tax on buy-to-let sales must now be paid within 30 days rather than 21 months – a huge change.

 Property investors simply cannot afford to ignore these changes.
 How they impact your investment strategy will depend on your individual circumstances.

 Serious investors are regularly reviewing where rental demand is highest.
 According to the Office for National Statistics, whist the UK’s rental market rose on average by 1.2% in the 12 months to December 2017, the midlands’s average rental increase reached 2%.

 Naturally, competition for apartments and houses in popular areas can be intense so it can pay to pinpoint up-and-coming areas that have vast potential.